 The Commando Brigade’s fourth and final deployment to Iraq began in 2009, this time in southeastern Baghdad.
 This deployment saw the brigade executing security force assistance with Iraqi Security Forces prior to redeploying home as part of the final withdrawal of international forces from Iraq in 2010.

-Today, the 2nd Brigade, 10th Mountain Division stands ready to deploy rapidly, fight anywhere, and to win.
+Today, the 2d Brigade Combat Team, 10th Mountain Division stands ready to fight and win our nations wars.